alire-project/deepend/README.txt

 ===============

-For the Ada 95, and Ada 2005 versions of the packages, it is erroneous to allocate objects of unconstrained types and objects that need finalization (Tasks, protected objects, or objects of types inherited from types defined in Ada.Finalization) to a subpool and then Deallocate the subpool associated with those objects rather than wait for the pool finalization to occur.
+For the Ada 95, and Ada 2005 versions of the packages, it is erroneous to allocate objects that need finalization (Tasks, protected objects, or objects of types inherited from types defined in Ada.Finalization) to a subpool and then Deallocate the subpool associated with those objects rather than wait for the pool finalization to occur.

 For the Ada 2012 version of the packages, it is only erroneous to allocate task objects, or objects that contain tasks to a subpool.